Abandoned Mediterranean Resort: Varosha Quarter in Famagusta, Cyprus

 Today the former millionaire’s playground resort still stands vacant and fenced off, guarded by Turkish soldiers and unlikely to re-open anytime soon.

 The island of Cyprus has been the subject of a constant tug-of-war battle between Greece and Turkey for centuries.
-Until 1974 both Greek and Turkish Cypriots were able to coexist on the island largely without incident.
-However in August of 1974 the Turkish military seized the predominantly Greek Varosha quarter of Famagusta.
+Until recently, both Greek and Turkish Cypriots had managed to coexist on the island – albeit not always peacefully.

 Residents – fearing being slaughtered by the advancing tanks – fled the city with only the clothes on their backs, leaving all possessions behind.
 Other sections of Varosha were bombed by the Turkish air force, destroying many buildings.
 Once the Turks had gained control of the area they fenced it off, and have since refused admittance to anyone.

 Homes still have closets full of clothes, cabinets full of dishes, and there is even a car dealership still stocked with ‘brand new’ 1974 model-year cars.
 Dozens of hotels along the coastline sit empty with broken windows exposing fully-furnished rooms to the elements.
 Countless cars sit collecting dust in garages.
 There is even a construction crane still towering above the skyline, the hotel it was constructing also frozen in time and never finished.

 So why is the area still barricaded and patrolled by Turkish troops?
 Varosha is protected by a 1984 UN Security Council resolution that states the empty town can only be resettled by its original inhabitants.
 This resolution has prevented Turkish authorities from re-opening Varosha as they are in no hurry to return it to the Greeks.
 Some speculate Turkey is holding Varosha as a bargaining chip for future concessions from Greece.